Surya-Interviews/Interview/Python.md

 - Your solution must be written in Python.
 - You may use any libraries and tools of your choice.
 - You must provide instructions on how to run your code.
+Please be very specific.
+If you need libraries to be installed, specify exactly how to do so.
+Specify how to run your program exactly.

 ### Submission